big-data-and-economics/big-data-class-materials/lectures/06-web-css/06-web-css.md

 ## Application 2: New York Times

 There are several features of the previous Wikipedia example that make it a good introductory application.
 Most notably, the HTML table format provides a regular structure that is easily coercible into a data frame (via `html_table()`).
 Oftentimes, however, the information that we want to scrape off the web doesn't have this nice regular structure.
 For this next example, then, I'm going to walk you through a slightly more messy application: Scraping items from [The New York Times](https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html).
-The following is adapted from an R notebook of a Medium [blog post](https://towardsdatascience.com/web-scraping-tutorial-in-r-5e71fd107f32) from August 2, 2017 by José Roberto Ayala Solares, who in term adapted it from work by [Kevin Markham](https://twitter.com/justmarkham?lang=en).
+The following is adapted from an R notebook of a Medium [blog post](https://towardsdatascience.com/web-scraping-tutorial-in-r-5e71fd107f32) from August 2, 2017 by José Roberto Ayala Solares, who adapted it from work by [Kevin Markham](https://twitter.com/justmarkham?lang=en).
 The post walks through a tutorial to scrape the [Trump Lies](https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html) article from the NYT.
 I've made some minor modifications to the code and added some extra commentary.

 ## Examining the New York Times Article
 For a nice description about the article that we'll be working with, look at Kevin's [tutorial](http://www.dataschool.io/python-web-scraping-of-president-trumps-lies/).
 In summary, the data that we are interested in consists of a record of lies, each with 4 parts: